 Condor airlines is a typical ‘transatlantic discounter’, which offers transatlantic passenger flights at a discounted price.
 They link many American cities to Germany with their transatlantic routes, making up their total 75 destinations.
 Their economy class tickets include free checked and hand luggage, entertainment and USB ports.

 Aer Lingus is an Irish airline based in Dublin, but offers connecting services to the UK and Europe through their vast network with the International Airlines Group (IAG).
 This includes British Airways, Iberia, LEVEL, Vueling.

 Here are some of the most popular transatlantic routes.
 Click on the links on the airlines on this page to find out more, or use our search bar to discover your own route.

 Transatlantic flights are flights that fly across the Atlantic Ocean.
 Transatlantic flights fly from between destinations in Europe, Africa, the Middle East and the Americas.

 Airlines operate different policies when it comes to offering wifi on transatlantic passenger flights.
 Some do not yet have the technology on their planes, or only offer it on more modern aircraft.
 Out of those that have WiFi, some airlines offer complimentary wifi, whereas others charge for this service.
-Norwegian Air offer free in-flight wifi on all their flights.
 Airlines such as American Airlines, Delta, United and Air Canada all charge a price to use the WiFi.
 To find out more, visit our blog on the best airlines for Wi-Fi.